ropensci/babette/faq.md

 ## What's the road map?

-Currently, `babette` does not have a road map itself, but `beautier` does:
+Currently, `rbeast2` does not have a road map itself, but `beautier` does:

  * [beautier road map](https://github.com/richelbilderbeek/beautier/blob/master/road_map.md)